chethanm99/mentoring/mentees/README.md

 Congratulations on choosing to take part in a mentorship program available with the CNCF and some of its valued members.
 Contributing as a mentee can be a rewarding and fulfilling experience that connects you with a range of experts and development opportunities unique to these programs.

-In addition to providing a high-quality learning experience that can help to kickstart your career, while adding tangible value to one of CNCF's 140+ open source projects; participating in mentorship programs also offer a range of other benefits that help both yourself and the CNCF community:
+In addition to providing a high-quality learning experience that can help to kickstart your career, while adding tangible value to one of CNCF's 140+ open source projects; participating in mentorship programs also offers a range of other benefits that help both yourself and the CNCF community:
 * **Community:** Your contribution matters!
-Participating in mentorship programs can help to strengthen the community and its work by fostering innovation and collaboration while improving overall project quality.
+Participating in mentorship programs can help strengthen the community and its work by fostering innovation and collaboration while improving overall project quality.
 * **Network:** Learn and work alongside experts developing some of the most influential open source technologies in the world, as well as other passionate mentees eager to help bring these projects to life.
 * **Recognition:** Many programs offer stipends and other incentives to support your contribution.
 Amounts can be based on varying factors including your location or specific projects.

 Becoming a mentee in a CNCF mentorship program provides numerous benefits, including access to experienced professionals in the field, opportunities for personal and professional growth, and a supportive network for guidance and feedback.
-It can also help you to acquire new skills and knowledge, develop a deeper understanding of the industry, and increase your chances of success in your career.
+It can also help you acquire new skills and knowledge, develop a deeper understanding of the industry, and increase your chances of success in your career.

 ## Mentee Expectations

-Participating in a mentorship program can require a lot of time, effort and dedication.
+Participating in a mentorship program can require a lot of time, effort, and dedication.
 In exchange for that commitment, a seasoned mentor offers their valuable time and expertise to aid your learning and development.

-To ensure the experience is positive for everyone involved, there are a few key things you as a mentee can do to maximise your opportunity:
+To ensure the experience is positive for everyone involved, there are a few key things you as a mentee can do to maximize your opportunity:

-* **Make sure you can devote yourself to the minimum required hours throughout the program.** This can vary between projects, but often you will be expected to invest a significant amount of time on a weekly basis to your work.
+* **Make sure you can devote yourself to the minimum required hours throughout the program.** This can vary between projects, but often you will be expected to invest a significant amount of time on a weekly basis in your work.
 To avoid confusion, *be realistic about how much time you can put into the program*, and communicate openly with your mentor to confirm your proposed commitment is also feasible for them.

 * **Be open about your skill level.** Applying for opportunities that exceed your level of skill or experience can mean more work, and possibly frustration, for those involved as the program progresses.
 Even if you are selected for a project, it's important to have a transparent and honest conversation with your mentor(s) about the level of difficulty involved.
-This can help to establish a clear understanding and agreement about your ability to complete set tasks, and ensure you have the necessary resources to succeed.
+This can help to establish a clear understanding and agreement about your ability to complete set tasks and ensure you have the necessary resources to succeed.

-*Overall, having a positive experience in any mentorship program will be dependent on good communication, diligence and taking initiative.* Your mentors and the wider community are invested in your success, so being proactive and assuming responsibility for your progress is essential.
+*Overall, having a positive experience in any mentorship program will be dependent on good communication, diligence,and tnitiative.* Your mentors and the wider community are invested in your success, so being proactive and assuming responsibility for your progress is essential.

 ## Support Networks